AlCorreia/Human-in-the-loop-Feature-Selection/README.md

 ## Citation

-If you find HILAM useful please cite us in your work:
+If you find HILFS useful please cite us in your work:

     @inproceedings{Correia2019,
       author = {Correia, Alvaro H. C. and Lecue, Freddy},